 What Happens if We Agree on Some Things and Not Others?

 It may be the case that you and your ex-partner can form an agreement on key issues like parenting and children, but you’re not ready to agree on property.
-In the case of the latter, you may have no alternative other than seeking help from a good family law practice, that has a bent towards mediation to help you and your ex-partner move to that position.
+Therefore you mediate those matters and talk with us about referring you to a resolution-focussed family lawyer to resolve the property settlement.